gteocson/gteocson.github.io/essays/poorly-worded-not-dumb.md

 ## You won't sound dumb (probably)

 Now I don't want to discourage anybody from asking questions.
 I believe asking questions are important and even if the answer may be obvious in hindsight at least the experience will help you.
 However, I do believe asking questions is a skill that needs to be learned and practiced.
 In the software engineering field there is so much room for diversity.
 There are many different coding languages, environments, there could be issues with the hardware or bugs from other programs.
 Being able to ask good questions will allow you to find good answers and learn more.
+Let's take a look at stack overflow, a website used by programmers to help ask and answer questions relating to a multitude of coding related areas.

 ```
 Q: How can I pivot a dataframe?